Security Journey Reporting API

 | Function | Endpoint |

-| Users progress in their levels and current paths enrollments | /api/v3/public-reporting/enrollments |
+| Users progress in their level and current path enrollment | /api/v3/public-reporting/enrollments |

 | Users Details |